manshour/stochasticity/README.md

     h=bw.nrd(x = x)

 where x is the given timeseries.
-For a great review, see https://bookdown.org/egarpor/NP-UC3M/kde-i-bwd.html
+For a great review, see [1].

 ## Estimate the Markov–Einstein (ME) time scale:
-To check the Markovianity of the process and to estimate the corresponding ME time scale (for example, with p-value < 0.05 and different lags [1,20]) run the Markov.R function as follows:
+To check the Markovianity of the process and to estimate the corresponding ME time scale (for example, with p-value < 0.05 and different lags 1 to 20) run the Markov.R function as follows:

     Markov(x,seq(1,20,1),0.05)